2014 Marysville Pilchuck High School shooting: Aftermath

 After the shooting, recordings of police radio communications during the event were released by the Snohomish County Police Staff and Auxiliary Services Center after requests for public records.
 A timeline was also provided by Marysville police spokesman Robb Lamoureux.
 According to the timeline and recordings, an anonymous 9-1-1 caller, using a cellphone, first alerted police to the shooting.
 The school resource officer was the first law enforcement officer to make contact with the victims, arriving at the scene a minute after the first 9-1-1 call was received.
 He immediately reported that a fire alarm was going off and that there were students and staff evacuating from the building.
 A dispatcher then informed him about a report of a possible shooting in the cafeteria.
 The officer responded, "Ocean 12, it's confirmed.
 We have a shooter.
 We have five down."
 He later said, "Shooter is DOA [dead on arrival].
 We have got apparently four [victims.]"
 Soon afterward, he said, "Ocean 12, I need aid here.
 I have two that are still breathing and alive.
 Looks like I have three possibly deceased."
 The first paramedics arrived on the scene ten minutes after the first radio dispatch.

 At the time of the shooting, approximately 150 people were inside the cafeteria.
 A vice-principal ordered the school to go into lockdown.
 The victims were all identified as friends of Fryberg.
 It was initially reported that at least six students were wounded.

 Some students fled the cafeteria immediately after the shooting started.
 Several climbed over the fence of a house next to the school and sought shelter there.
 Other students disregarded the school lockdown rules and fled their classrooms while they were in place.
 As the school was cleared by local law enforcement officials, students were taken by bus to a nearby church.
 It took two hours for officers to evacuate hundreds of students who were still hiding inside the school, and more than 100 witnesses were interviewed by investigators.

-Classes at Marysville Pilchuck High were cancelled for the following week, as well as an upcoming football game.
-The cafeteria where the shooting took place will not be reopened and is being considered for remodeling.
+Classes at Marysville Pilchuck High were canceled for the following week, as well as an upcoming football game.
+The cafeteria where the shooting took place was never reopened and has since been demolished and replaced with a grass lawn.

 In the wake of the shooting, threats were made against several students belonging to the Tulalip tribe, the Native American tribe Fryberg belonged to.
 A spokesman for the Marysville School District stated that the school district was taking the threats seriously.
 The school reopened on November 3, with about fifteen counselors present on campus.

 On October 30, a memorial service was held for Fryberg at a recreation center on the Tulalip Indian Reservation.
 Hundreds of people were in attendance.

 On September 2, 2015, more than 2,200 pages of investigative documents were released to the public by Snohomish County authorities.
 They consisted of interviews with Fryberg's classmates, many of whom were feet away when Fryberg first opened fire.